Bank Bereavement Contacts UK: Every Major Bank Compared

 Probate thresholds explained

-Each bank sets its own threshold below which it will release funds without requiring a grant of probate.
-This varies from £5,000 (Santander simplified process) to £50,000 (Lloyds, NatWest, Nationwide).
+Each bank sets its own threshold below which it may release funds without requiring a grant of probate.
+Barclays, Santander and Nationwide each publish £50,000, as do Yorkshire, Skipton and Coventry building societies.
+Principality publishes £40,000, Metro Bank £25,000, and NS&I £5,000.
+HSBC, Lloyds and Halifax publish no figure at all and decide each case on its own facts.
 If the balance is above the threshold, you will need to apply for probate before the bank will release funds.
 Most banks will still pay funeral invoices directly from the account before probate is granted.

 Joint accounts